Looking for a new way to boost your health? It might be time to turn up the heat.

 Before you head off in search of the closest sauna, keep a few things in mind.
 People who have low blood pressure or who are dehydrated should not use the sauna.
 So you should check-in with your doctor before giving it a try, especially if you are pregnant.
 Speaking of which, this study only looked at the health benefits of sauna use for men, and while researchers speculate that they would be similar for women, the correlation is not clear without more studies.

-Editor's Note: This article was originally published in 2015 and has been updated.
+Editor's note: This article was originally published in 2015 and has been updated with more recent information.